worldwidesorrow/Just-Another-Evac-Chopper-Mod/README.md

 12. Repack your server PBO

-13. A complete set of the necessary BattlEye files have been provided in the BattlEye.
+13. A complete set of the necessary BattlEye files have been provided in the BattlEye folder.
 If you have a fresh server or prefer to diffmerge then you can use these files.
 Otherwise follow the instructions below.

 Note: These are to be used with the stock BattlEye filters that come with the 1.0.6.2 server files.
 If you are using a different set of filters then the numbers will not line up.